petesolo/petesolo.github.io/README.md

 # petesolo.github.io
-This is my domain
-Exposing what my world is all about
+This is my domain.
+Here I will be exposing what my world is all about